unchartedsoftware/aperture-tiles/docs/src/docs/development/generation/readme.md

 #### <a name="tile-storage"></a> Tile Storage ####

-The tile storage properties indicate whether the tile set created from your source data should be stored in HBase on your local file system:
+The tile storage properties indicate whether the tile set created from your source data should be stored in HBase or your local file system:

 <div class="details props">
 	<div class="innerProps">